 Chemistry is the study is matter, its properties and its interactions with the things around it.
 From the molecules from which we are made to the materials in our mobile phones, Chemistry is an integral part of everyday life.

-Students who study Chemistry at A level will develop strong numerical, analytical and problem solving skills.
-They will learn both how to apply their prior knowledge to solve problems and how to pay attention to detail through practical and written work.
+Students who study Chemistry at A level will develop excellent numerical, analytical and problem-solving skills.
 These skills are desirable for entry to most university courses and will subsequently be attractive to prospective employers.

 Trips, activities and clubs

-- Mr J Copley MSci (Head of Chemistry and DoE Co-ordinator)
+- Mr J Copley MSci (Head of Chemistry)

 - Ms E Lucas BSc, MA